warmist/scripts/docs/agitation-rebalance.rst

 leniency granted by the ``Wilderness irritation decay`` value (if it is set to a value greater than zero).

-For the caverns, we cannot reset the irritation counters without also affecting forgotten beast attacks, so we use a different method.
-Instead, when a cavern attack begins, we record the current irritation counter value.
+For the caverns, the irritation counters behave differently, so we use a different method to modify the behavior of cavern invasions.
+When a cavern attack begins, we record the current irritation counter value.
 Any further attacks will be prevented until the counter increments past a higher threshold.
 That threshold is equal to the saved irritation counter value plus the difference between the ``Wilderness sensitivity`` and ``Wilderness irritation minimum`` difficulty setting values.
 This makes cavern agitation behave similarly to surface agitation.
-The frequency of forgotten beast attacks is unchanged by this mod.
+The frequency of forgotten beast attacks, which is also affected by cavern irritation, is unchanged by this mod.

-Finally, if you have walled yourself off from the danger in the caverns, yet continue to irritate nature down there, this mod will ensure that the number of creatures that spawn never exceeds the value for ``Cavern dweller maximum attackers``.
+Finally, if you have walled yourself off from the danger in the caverns, yet continue to irritate nature down there, this mod will ensure that the number of active cavern invaders across all cavern levels never exeeds the value set for ``Cavern dweller maximum attackers``.
 This prevents excessive FPS loss during gameplay and keeps the number of creatures milling around outside your gates to a reasonable number.
-Note that the maximum is enforced **per cavern layer**, not cumulative across all cavern layers.

 Presets
 -------

 The tree counts in these presets are only estimates.
-There are other actions that contribute to irritation, like fishing.
+There are other actions that contribute to irritation, like fishing. :wiki:`Noise` also contributes to irritation in the caverns.

 ``casual``
     - Trees until first invasion: 1000